What is white balance in photography? Why does it matter? And how can I adjust camera white balance settings to improve images?

 Q: How do you fix raw photos taken with a mixture of lighting sources?
 I was at an event with tungsten, LED, and maybe fluorescent lighting.

 A: Correcting mixed light is not easy because if you correct for one source, the areas of the image illuminated by the other source will be off.
+Moreover, not all tungsten /fluorescent lights give out the same color temperature.

 Fortunately, most mixed-light photos can be fixed in post-production and are often more accessible than on location.